instinctscience/saturn/README.md

   )
 ```

+**Remember to change `:myapp` to the actual name of your app!**

-Next, in order for Saturn to collect and report stacktraces, Ecto needs to be configured to include stacktraces in its telemetry events:
+Finally, in order for Saturn to collect and report stacktraces, Ecto needs to be configured to include stacktraces in its telemetry events:

 ```elixir
 # config/dev.exs